The Big Store: Production

 The film has two extended scenes with all three Marx Brothers.
-One is in the store's bed department, with beds that come out of the walls and floor.
-The other takes place near the film's climax, when Groucho, Chico and Harpo escape their pursuers in a madcap chase through the store, involving the elevator, a staircase, chandeliers, roller skates, a mail chute and a bicycle.
+One is in the store's bed department, with several unusual beds that appear out of the walls and floor.
+The other takes place near the film's climax, when Groucho, Chico and Harpo escape their pursuers in a madcap chase through the store on roller skates.
 This elaborate sequence took an entire month to shoot and utilized an unusual number of stunt doubles, Mack Sennett-type slapstick stunts and stop-motion photography for a Marx Brothers film.
+Oddly, a "funny" janitor also appears in this scene as a sort of comic relief.

 At two points, Groucho breaks the fourth wall.
-During the "Sing While You Sell" sequence, as he narrates a fashion show, he speaks a few asides, including "This is a bright red dress, but Technicolor is so expensive."
-Later, after Grover has been exposed as the villain, Groucho comments, "I told you in the first reel he was a crook."
+During the musical number "Sing While You Sell", he narrates a fashion show and speaks a few asides, including "This is a bright red dress, but Technicolor is so expensive."
+At the end of the film, after Grover has been exposed as the villain, Groucho informs the audience, "I told you in the first reel he was a crook!"

 Music

 As with the previous Marx Bros.
-MGM films, The Big Store contains elaborate musical numbers, including the upbeat "Sing While You Sell" led by a singing and dancing Groucho, "Tenement Symphony" sung by Tony Martin and a children's choir.
-The screenwriting team of Sid Kuller, Ray Golden and Hal Fimberg also supplied the lyrics to Hal Borne's original music.
+MGM films, The Big Store contains elaborate musical numbers, including the upbeat "Sing While You Sell" led by a singing and dancing Groucho, and "Tenement Symphony" sung by Tony Martin and a children's choir.
+The screenwriting team of Sid Kuller, Hal Fimberg and Ray Golden also supplied the lyrics to Hal Borne's original music.
 An instrumental version of the Arthur Freed/Nacio Herb Brown tune "Sing Before Breakfast" from Broadway Melody of 1936 is heard during the Groucho-Harpo scene.
 The Big Store is the second Marx film with an instrumental version of "Cosi-Cosa" from A Night at the Opera, which can be heard during the bed department scene.
 It is also heard at the beginning of the racetrack scene in A Day at the Races.